bucc-dev/BUCC-APP/README.md

   - Don't use braces in string interpolation except where necessary.
   - All variables and imports upon declaration, must either be used or removed.
   - Always specify type annotations.
+  - Views should never MAKE USE of a service directly.
+  - Views should contain zero to (preferred) no logic.
+If the logic is from UI only items then we do the least amount of required logic and pass the rest to the ViewModel.
+  - Views should ONLY render the state in its ViewModel.
+  - 1 View has 1 ViewModel
+  - ViewModels may be re-used if the UI requires the exact same functionality.

   ## Architecture:

   MVVM suggested.
 Why?
   - Modularity - ability to separate different sections of the app into small sections or modules, allowing for separate UI and logic code.
   - Scalability - maintenance and upgrade friendly.
   - Testability - different parts of the code can be independently tested.
   - Popularity - MVVM is a popular architecture among devs, thus most devs don’t need to spend additional time to learn a new concept.
   - Ability to integrate repository pattern - to interface between the api and the local database.
+  Views on top, the closest to the user, ViewModels are below that taking input from the Views and Services below that which is what the ViewModel's make use of to provide functionality.
+View's take in the users input and shows them things.
+The view then goes to the ViewModel and says, "Could you please do this thing for the user".
+The ViewModel then goes to the service and says "Can you please do this thing for me and let me know when you're done".
+The service then does the actual thing and then returns the results to the user.

   ## State Management
     Provider suggested, flows well with the MVVM architecture.